The Aquarian Gospel of Jesus the Christ: Difficulties

 In his 1931 book Strange New Gospels, the biblical scholar Edgar J. Goodspeed noted:

 "Augustus Caesar reigned and Herod Antipas was ruler in Jerusalem."
 This opening sentence of the new gospel does not encourage any very high hopes as to its historical value.
 It is generally accepted that Antipas never rules in Jerusalem but in Galilee.
 Of course Dowling means Herod the Great.

-Goodspeed also noted that Dowling borrowed a number of details from the apocryphal Gospel of James, a work that may not be older than the fifth century, such as details about the childhood of Mary and her marriage to Joseph, the birth of Jesus in a cave, and the account of the death of Zacharias which differs from the account given by Origen and other early Fathers.
+Goodspeed also noted that Dowling borrowed a number of details from the apocryphal Gospel of James such as details about the childhood of Mary and her marriage to Joseph, the birth of Jesus in a cave, and the account of the death of Zacharias which differs from the account given by Origen and other early Fathers.
 Goodspeed notes that the many ancient religions and philosophies taught, in many different countries, to young Jesus in the book seem "colored by Christian Science."

 Eric Pement has pointed out difficulties in Dowling's text: